 However, the most popular, and well-located, campground for climbers looking to summit El Capitan is Camp 4, which is a tent-only campground in the north end of the valley.
 Keep in mind that it is required to reserve your campsite well in advance, so plan ahead.

 So what are you waiting for?
-Check out El Capitan the next time you make a trip to Yosemite national park.
+Check out and discover climbing El Capitan the next time you make a trip to Yosemite national park.
 You will not be disappointed.

 Who Has Free Climbed El Capitan?